 Maria D’Ullise-Cupo v.
 Notre Dame High School

-Established a new tort in employment law — the tort of negligent misrepresentation.
+Persuaded the Connecticut Supreme Court to recognize a new cause of action in Connecticut employment law — the tort of negligent misrepresentation.

 Brian Smith v.
 Cox Radio